gildas-lormeau/SingleFile/faq.md

 # FAQ

-## Does SingleFile upload data to third-party servers?
+## Does SingleFile upload any data to third-party servers?
-As stated in the privacy policy (https://github.com/gildas-lormeau/SingleFile/blob/master/privacy.md), SingleFile does not upload any data to third-party servers.
+As stated in the [privacy policy](https://github.com/gildas-lormeau/SingleFile/blob/master/privacy.md), SingleFile does not upload any data to third-party servers.
 All the work is done in your browser.
 However, when you save a page with SingleFile, it can download resources (images, CSS, frame contents, fonts etc.) that are not displayed or not cached but present in the page.

 ## Why can't I save some pages like https://addons.mozilla.org/en-US/firefox/addon/single-file?
 For security purposes, browsers block web extension on certain domains.
 In particular, this prevents a malicious extension to remove or change bad reviews, for example.